850075610/sensor-fusion/README.md

 Jun.
 25th.
 2021: Added ground truth and repetitive experiment result as evaluation
 Jul.
 5th.
 2021: Updated evaluation with mean error and its variance
 Jul.
 7th.
 2021: Added fusion result of movement in corridor by remote control
+Jul.
+15th.
+2021: Added fusion result of movement in the hall of APB by remote control